vitorpavinato/myMacBookAir/README.md

 brew install --cask chatgpt
 ```

-6. Install MS Office (from TempleUPortal)
+6. Install MS Office (from TempleUPortal) - marked to be removed (including Teams and OneDrive)

 7. Install Dropbox (from Dropbox) --> I don't use it much, but sometimes is good to have to backup some files that are in my office computer.
 I hope to replace it with Proton Drive.

-8. Install 1password (from Appstore) --> I hope to replace this for Proton Pass
+8. Install 1password (from Appstore) --> replaced by Proton Pass now

 9. NTSF for mac (from Seagate, it is not working)

+10. Adobe stuff (from TempleUPortal) --> Marked to be removed

 ## TODO's:
 - Split this file in different subfolders;